-The number of Victorian students taking up smoking have declined in recent years, but preventing young people from taking up smoking remains a focus.
+The number of Victorian students taking up smoking has declined in recent years, but preventing young people from taking up smoking remains a focus.

-Methamphetamine use among 14-19 year olds across Australia has not risen, but the purity (and therefore the impact) of the drug has increased.
+Methamphetamine use among 14-19 year olds across Australia has not risen, but the purity and impact of the drug has increased.